Legend (1985 film): Development

 While filming The Duellists in France, Ridley Scott conceived Legend after another planned project, Tristan and Isolde, fell through temporarily.
 However, he believed that it would be an art film with limited audience appeal and went on to make Alien and did pre-production work on Dune, another halted project, which was eventually finished by director David Lynch.
 Frustrated, he came back to the idea of filming a fairy tale or mythological story.

-For inspiration, Scott read all the classic fairy tales, including ones by the Brothers Grimm.
+For inspiration, Scott read classic fairy tales, including ones by the Brothers Grimm.
 From that, he conceived a story about a young hermit who is transformed into a hero when he battles the Darkness in order to rescue a beautiful princess and release the world from a wintery curse.

 Screenplay

 Scott wanted Legend to have an original screenplay because he believed that "it was far easier to design a story to fit the medium of cinema than bend the medium for an established story".
 By chance, he discovered several books written by American novelist William Hjortsberg and found that the writer had already written several scripts for some unmade lower-budgeted films.
 Scott asked him if he was interested in writing a fairy tale.
 He was already writing some and agreed.
 Scott remembers, "The first notion was to actually make a classical fairy story, but if you actually analyze a classical fairy story, most are either very short, or very complex".
 The two men bonded over Jean Cocteau's 1946 film of Beauty and the Beast.
 In January 1981, just before beginning principal photography on Blade Runner, Scott spent five weeks with Hjortsberg working out a rough storyline for what was then called Legend of Darkness.

 Originally, Scott "only had the vague notion of something in pursuit of the swiftest steed alive which, of course, was the unicorn".
 Scott felt that they should have a quest and wanted unicorns as well as magic armor and a sword.
 Hjortsberg suggested plunging the world into wintery darkness.
 Hjortsberg's first draft of Legend of Darkness also had Princess Lili slowly transform into a clawed and fur-covered beast who is whipped and sexually seduced by the antagonist (called Baron Couer De Noir in this draft).
-Scott wanted to show the outside world as little as possible and they settled on the clockmaker's cottage.

 Initially, the quest was longer, but it was eventually substantially reduced.
 Scott wanted to avoid too many subplots that departed from the main story and go for a "more contemporary movement rather than get bogged down in too classical a format".
 By the time Scott had finished Blade Runner, he and Hjortsberg had a script that was "lengthy, hugely expensive, and impractical in its size and scope".
 They went through it and took out large sections that were secondary to the story.
 The two men went through 15 script revisions.